Email Marketing

 2. Lock — Sets the enrollment to processing to prevent duplicate sends.

-4. Send — Resolves merge fields, picks the sender identity, and dispatches via the Resend API.
+5. Send — Resolves merge fields, picks the sender identity, determines tracking configuration, and dispatches via the Resend API.

 The Universal Step Calculator